Corruption Prevention Initiatives/Compliance

 We have established the Antitrust Compliance Program and distributed the Compliance Manual to all global sites and are conducting employee education.
 We are also endeavoring to further entrench this program by carrying out audits on antitrust compliance, reviewing responses to problems identified by audits, and implementing measures.

 In Japan, the Act against Unjustifiable Premiums and Misleading Representations Compliance Committee was established by relevant departments, and awareness promotion activities, including development of self-management regulations and education, are being implemented.
 Moreover, we are striving to provide guidance through the responsible staff office, share customer opinions and feedback, and share case studies from self-audits and improvements implemented in relevant departments.
 Going forward, we will conduct regular audits based on the implementation status of education, and further enforce this program.
+Executives and employees at all sites worldwide participate in group-wide education, which is primarily e-learning, and all programs maintain a high participation rate.

 Privacy Law